net-lisias-ksp/KSP-Forum-Preservation-Project/Docs/News/README.md

 # KSP's Forum Preservation Project :: News

 Yes, it happened.
-They gone South somewhere after 2024-10-16T01:03:29Z (the last successful "ping" I got from them) and still down at the moment of this writing, 2024-1022T0018z .
-I'm terribly sad.
+They gone South somewhere after 2024-10-16T01:03:29Z (the last successful "ping" I got from them) ~~and still down at the moment of this writing, 2024-1022T0018z .
+I'm terribly sad.~~ and came back (finally) on 2024-1028.

-Vanamonde [reached us on Reddit](https://www.reddit.com/r/KerbalSpaceProgram/comments/1g4j9rn/comment/ls8ex0o/), telling they are working on it.

 This document summarises the event chronologically: